mooshu1x2/goodgames/README.md

 * Rewrite DRF serializers to simplify parsing.
 * Reorganize frontend to modularize certain pages (gameresults page and search page are nearly identical, but exist as two separate components).
 * Learn more about how to integrate OAuth2 with Django backend.
 All authenticaton was performed in frontend.
+* Setup pagination on the search results, dashboard, and comments page.

 Bugs
 ----